KohheePeace/coderhackers/docs/flutter-crud2a/16-create-user-in-firestore.md

 title: Step16 Create User in Firestore
 ---

-## Why we need to create firestore user?
+## Why do we need to create firestore user?
 Is firebase authentication user not enough?

 1. Firebase auth stores information **only about authentication**.
 2. We **want to store relationship** with **User** and **Post** in firestore.